rhi-batstone/code_best_practice/README.md

   * Break up and `source()` sections like data processing, and variable or function assigning

 ### Uncommenting code
   * Don't rely on (un)commenting code to change behaviour
+      * You can quickly lose track!
   * Remove any just-in-case code you don’t actually need

 ### Avoid nested `for`/`ifelse` loops